KohPym/symbolic-PROBE/README.md

 # Experiment type

 The task is a survival task where an agent is supposed so survive taking care of his/her own statistics.
+> [!NOTE]
-(NOTE: Statistics here refers to level of Health, Energy, Satiety, Hydration and Toxicity).
+> Statistics here refers to level of Health, Energy, Satiety, Hydration and Toxicity

 # PROBE Folder